AjinkyaSathe29/DSSS_Homework2/README.md

 ## License

-This project is licensed Apache license
+This project is licensed under Apache license

 ## Contact